ncondo/CarND-Vehicle-Detection/README.md

 * Perform feature extraction using Histogram of Oriented Gradients (HOG), apply a color transform and append binned color features, as well as histograms of color, to the HOG feature vector.
 * Train a Linear Support Vector Machine (SVM) classifier on the extracted features.
 * Implement a sliding-window technique with the trained classifier to detect vehicles in an image.
-* Create a heatmap of recurring detections to reject outliers.
+* Create a heatmap of recurring detections to reduce false positives.
 * Output visual display of bounding boxes around detected vehicles in a video stream.